-An update on the state of UK science funding, including international comparisons, and CaSE's autumn statement priorities
+An update on the state of UK science funding, including international comparisons, and CaSE’s Autumn Statement priorities

 The Chancellor, Philip Hammond, is due to deliver his first autumn statement on November 23rd.
 Here we take a look at the state of R&D funding, where we expect changes to be made, and questions that need to be answered; particularly with the expected loss or reduction of EU funding.
+You can read the full briefing here.

 State of the funding from the 2016 budget and 2015 spending review: